Something broke between February and August 2025, and I have receipts.

 Which means the solution isn’t better AI.
 It’s better human oversight.

 The same UX design principles that tell you to verify assumptions, test with real users, and trust your judgment over what “should” work?
-Those apply to working with AI tools too.
+Those apply to working with AI design tools too.

 AI degradation makes your design intuition more valuable, not less.
 Your ability to spot when something’s off.
 Your understanding of what actually works versus what looks like it should work.
 Your judgment developed through years of actual practice.